YASHANAND23IITKGP/LIME_IMAGE_PROCESSING/README.md

 * `lime_loop.m` is the file for tuning the parameters for the solver, i. e. `alpha`, `mu`, `rho`.

 * `lime_bf_loop.m` is the file for tuning the parameters for the bilateral filter, i. e. `ds`, `ss`.
 By default, `lime_bf_loop.m` is used for post-processing.
+* `initial_map.p` is the file for obtaining initial illumination map.
+* `gamma_corr` is the file for applying gamma correction.
+* `make_weight_matrix` is the file for making the weight matrix.
+* `shrinkage` is the file for performing shrinkage operation.
+* `updateT` is the file for updating the value of illumination map.
+* `maked_alt` is the file for creating the matrix D for calculating gradient using matrix multiplication.

 ## Results